JuliaLang/julia/doc/stdlib/base.rst

    Perform ``fetch(remotecall(...))`` in one message.

-.. function:: put(RemoteRef, value)
+.. function:: put!(RemoteRef, value)

    Store a value to a remote reference.
 Implements "shared queue of length 1" semantics: if a value is already present, blocks until the value is removed with ``take``.
+Returns its first argument.

-.. function:: take(RemoteRef)
+.. function:: take!(RemoteRef)

    Fetch the value of a remote reference, removing it so that the reference is empty again.